 If the alleged breach is not proven, the parties to the investigation must still be advised about the outcome of the investigation.

 The RTI/IP Coordinator will enter the outcome in the Privacy complaints and breaches register.

-General Counsel will consider whether the Queensland Ombudsman Audit and Advisory Committee and/or the Information Commissioner should be notified about the outcome.
+General Counsel will consider whether the Queensland Ombudsman Audit Committee and/or the Information Commissioner should be notified about the outcome.

 4.14 Preventing a repeat